AleoNet/snarkOS/README.md

 FLAGS:
     -d, --debug       Enable debug mode
     -h, --help        Prints help information
-        --is-miner    Start mining blocks from this node -V, --version     Prints version information
+    -V, --version     Prints version information

 OPTIONS:
-        --miner-address <miner-address>    Specify the address that will receive miner rewards -p, --port <port>                      Specify the port the node is run on --rpc-port <rpc-port>              Specify the port the json rpc server is run on --verbose <verbose>                Specify the verbosity (default = 1) of the node [possible values: 0, 1, 2, 3]
+        --miner <address>    Specify the address that will receive miner rewards --node <port>        Specify the port for the node server --rpc <port>         Specify the port for the RPC server --verbose <verbose>  Specify the verbosity (default = 1) of the node [possible values: 0, 1, 2, 3]
 ```